All you need to know about obtaining insurance for antique cars, classic cars, collector cars, custom cars, exotic cars, luxury cars, and kit cars.

-Considering a good portion of insurance companies place restrictions on the number of miles a classic car can rack up and still be covered, it maybe shouldn’t be all that surprising to hear that most such companies aren’t all that supportive of those same vehicles being raced—or even driven down a rack track for fun.
+A good portion of insurance companies place restrictions on the number of miles a classic car can rack up and still be covered.
+So it shouldn’t be surprising to hear that most such companies don't like it when their owners race them.
+Or even driven down a rack track for fun.

 If your heart is set on racing—especially with any kind of regularity--you should be able to find a separate type of insurance policy that will at least somewhat protect your ride during those situations.
 Just be warned that even these policies are unlikely to protect it when it’s on the track.
 They probably will protect it when it’s being stored, though, or while it’s being transported to the track, or taken out of its trailer.